altocodenl/cell/readme.md

    });
 ```

-If an error was found, we return it as a path with `'error'` as the first element.
+If an error was found, we return it as a path with `'error'` as the first step.
 Otherwise, we return an empty array to indicate the paths are valid.

 ```js
    return error ? [['error', error]] : [];